RedisGrafana/RedisGrafana/docs/intro.md

 !!! note "What is Grafana?"

-    If you’re not familiar with [Grafana](grafana.md), it’s a very popular tool used to build dashboards to monitor applications, infrastructures, and software components.
+    [Grafana](grafana.md) is a very popular tool used to build dashboards to monitor applications, infrastructures, and software components.

 !!! important "Requirements"